 Treatments and drugs

 Heart failure is a chronic disease needing lifelong management.
 However, with treatment, signs and symptoms of heart failure can improve and the heart sometimes becomes stronger.
+Treatment may help you live longer and reduce your chance of dying suddenly.
 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, repairing a heart valve or controlling a fast heart rhythm may reverse heart failure.
 But for most people, the treatment of heart failure involves a balance of the right medications, and in some cases, devices that help the heart beat and contract properly.

 You'll probably need to take two or more medications to treat heart failure.
 Your doctor may prescribe other heart medications as well — such as nitrates for chest pain, a statin to lower cholesterol or blood-thinning medications to help prevent blood clots — along with heart failure medications.

-You may be hospitalized for a few days if you have a flare-up of heart failure symptoms.
+You may be hospitalized if you have a flare-up of heart failure symptoms.
 While in the hospital, you may receive additional medications to help your heart pump better and relieve your symptoms.
 You may also receive supplemental oxygen through a mask or small tubes placed in your nose.
 If you have severe heart failure, you may need to use supplemental oxygen long term.